-Membership Fee \$0

-Deposit for new and reconnecting members minimum \$200

-(when required) - two times the highest bill in

-the preceding 12 billings rounded to the closest

-\$5 increment but not less than \$200.

-Disconnect Fee for Accounts Requiring \$100

-Disconnection due to Non-Payment

-Facility Retention Fee \$ Calculated

-(number of days service was disconnected X daily

-facility charge or equivalent per rate class) Fees

-to reconnect adjoined idled yard lights are in

-addition to Facility Retention Fee.

-Minimum Reconnect Fee per Yard Light \$66

-(Minimum reconnect fee when within 6 months

-of disconnection) Fee based on equivalent of six

-months light rental charges

-Reconnect Fee per yard Light (when over 6 \$ Calculated

-months of disconnect) (Number of months

-disconnected X monthly lease charges per light)

-Trip Charge/Collection Fee \$49

-Miscellaneous Government Fees Fees will cover actual costs incurred.
-(For

-easements, permits, etc. as required)

-All work associated with relocation of ACEC

-equipment and facilities will be billed on a Time

-and Material Basis.

-Avoided Cost - Effective rate set by ACEC's full Energy - Kwh= \$0.04146

-requirements purchase power provider Capacity Credit/Kwh= \$0.0044
+Membership Fee \$0 Deposit for new and reconnecting members (when required) - two times the highest bill in the preceding 12 billings rounded to the closest \$5 increment but not less than \$200. minimum \$200 Disconnect Fee for Accounts Requiring Disconnection due to Non-Payment \$100 Facility Retention Fee (number of days service was disconnected X daily facility charge or equivalent per rate class) Fees to reconnect adjoined idled yard lights are in addition to Facility Retention Fee. \$ Calculated Minimum Reconnect Fee per Yard Light (Minimum reconnect fee when within 6 months of disconnection) Fee based on equivalent of six months light rental charges \$66 Reconnect Fee per yard Light (when over 6 months of disconnect) (Number of months disconnected X monthly lease charges per light) \$ Calculated Trip Charge/Collection Fee \$49 Miscellaneous Government Fees Fees will cover actual costs incurred.
+(For easements, permits, etc. as required) All work associated with relocation of ACEC equipment and facilities will be billed on a Time and Material Basis.
+Avoided Cost - Effective rate set by ACEC's full requirements purchase power provider Energy - Kwh= \$0.038116 Capacity Credit/Kwh= \$0.00204